xonsh/xonsh/CONTRIBUTING.rst

   recommendations from PEP8 are not required here.
 * All Python code should be compliant with Python 3.5+.
 At some unforeseen date in the future, Python 2.7 support *may* be supported.
-* Tests should be written with pytest using a procedural style.
+* Tests should be written with `pytest <https://docs.pytest.org/>`_ using a procedural style.
 Do not use unittest directly or write tests in an object-oriented style.
 * Test generators make more dots and the dots must flow!

-You can easily check for style issues, including some outright bugs such as mispelled variable names, using pylint.
-If you're using Anaconda you'll need to run "conda install pylint" once.
-You can easily run pylint on the edited files in your uncommited git change::
+You can easily check for style issues, including some outright bugs such as mispelled variable names, using `flake8 <https://flake8.pycqa.org/>`_.
+If you're using Anaconda you'll need to run "conda install flake8" once.
+You can easily run flake8 on the edited files in your uncommited git change::

-    $ git status -s | awk '/\.py$$/ { print $2 }' | xargs pylint
+    $ git status -s | awk '/\.py$$/ { print $2 }' | xargs flake8

 If you want to lint the entire code base run::

-    $ pylint $(find tests xonsh -name \*.py | sort)
+    $ flake8

-We also use ``black`` for formatting the code base (which includes running in our tests)::
+We also use `black <https://github.com/psf/black>`_ for formatting the code base (which includes running in our tests)::

-    $ black --check --exclude=xonsh/ply/ xonsh/ xontrib/
+    $ black --check xonsh/ xontrib/

 To add this as a git pre-commit hook::